 Country Profile: Iran

-Iran, historically known as Persia, is a Middle Eastern country bordered by the Gulf of Oman, the Persian Gulf, and the Caspian Sea.
-With a population of approximately 88.4 million people, it has a rich tapestry of ethnicities and cultures, primarily dominated by Persians.
-Iran's economy is traditionally state-controlled but is undergoing reforms in response to significant inflation and ongoing international sanctions.
-The nation's governance is structured as a theocratic republic, with ultimate authority held by the Supreme Leader, a religious figure.
+Iran, historically known as Persia, is located in the Middle East, bordered by the Gulf of Oman, the Persian Gulf, and the Caspian Sea.
+The country has a population of approximately 89.2 million people, predominantly Persian, with a diverse range of ethnic groups.
+Iran's economy is traditionally state-controlled, heavily reliant on its oil and gas sectors, but is currently facing challenges due to international sanctions and inflation.
+Governed as a theocratic republic, Iran's leadership is centered around the Supreme Leader, who holds significant power over the country's political and religious landscape.

 Geography